COLORED DIAMONDS

 PINK DIAMONDS

-Until recently, the cause of the pink colour in diamonds had remained a scientific mystery.
-What is known, however, is that – unlike other coloured diamonds such as green, blue, and yellow – the hue is not caused by trace elements within the diamond’s structure.
+Until recently, the cause of the pink colour in diamonds remained a scientific mystery.
+What is known, however, is that unlike other coloured diamonds such as green, blue and yellow, the hue is not caused by trace elements within the diamond’s structure.
 Some researchers instead believe that an atomic defect in the crystal lattice selectively absorbs light, creating the pink tone.
-The precise cause, however, is still unknown.
+The exact cause, however, is still unknown.

 The most significant mine for pink diamonds